Lead meaningful advances

 Graduate students at Notre Dame do not simply uncover new findings and contribute research that matters to their field—they also cultivate leadership qualities that will allow them to advance truth, beauty, and innovation with conscientiousness for the communities their findings affect.

 Within the context of a community of like-minded peers, graduate students are endowed with resources aimed at developing them into leaders.
 The Arthur J. Schmitt Foundation, for example, funds the Society of Schmitt Fellows and the Arthur J. Schmitt lecture series.
 These initiatives aim to promote student leadership in the spirit of Catholic teaching.
-Other student groups, like the Graduate Student Union and Women Leaders in STEM, provide venues for students to develop leadership skills through practice.
+Other student groups, like the Graduate Student Government and Women Leaders in STEM, provide venues for students to develop leadership skills through practice.

 As our students blaze trails in the library and laboratory, we are dedicated to empowering them to launch their findings from positions of leadership.
 This effort relies upon the synergy of several factors: our students’ abilities to thrive in their training environment, their passion for uncovering research discoveries, their willingness to grow as ethical exemplars in their fields, and their development of promotional and teaching skills so they can share their expertise effectively.
 As our students work to contribute research that matters in the world, we look forward to watching them excel as experts in their fields today, and leaders in the world tomorrow.

 LASER is a unique, and selective, training opportunity for graduate students at Notre Dame.
 In this program, you will develop your leadership skills while engaging the real-world context of your research.
 As members of the LASER cohort, students learn leadership and social engagement with 15 other excellent PhD students from a variety of disciplines all so that they'll have the knowledge, skills and perspectives to steer their work and their career in the right direction for them and maximize positive social impact.
 LASER is a year-long training and development opportunity for all Ph.D. students who will be in their 3rd or 4th year of study.
 Participants in this program will receive course credit, a certificate, and a $500 stipend.